-4 The applicant is advised this planning permission only conveys approval of the proposed 2 storey side extension only and not for any associated replacement windows in the main building.
+4 The applicant is advised this planning permission only conveys approval of the proposed rear extension at 3rd and 4th floor levels only and not for any associated replacement windows in the main building.
 Replacement of windows in the main building would require planning permission under a separate full planning application.